 3. Specific Responsibilities

 The responsibilities of the CEO include,

-- in collaboration with the Board, developing and monitoring West Fraser's strategic direction;
+a. in collaboration with the Board, developing, implementing and monitoring the Company’s strategic direction;

-- directing the overall business operations of West Fraser;
+b. directing the overall business operations of the Company;

-- ensuring that the Board is kept appropriately informed of the overall business operations of West Fraser and major issues facing West Fraser;
+c. ensuring that the Board is kept appropriately informed of the overall business operations of the Company and major developments and issues facing the Company;

-- having ultimate accountability for the development (with the Board) and execution of the strategy and policies of West Fraser and their communication to the Company's key internal and external stakeholders;
+d. having ultimate accountability for the development (with the Board) and execution of the strategy and policies of the Company and their communication to the Company’s key internal and external stakeholders;

-- having responsibility for the day?to?day operations of West Fraser, including the annual planning process, capital and financial management, acquisitions, divestitures, etc., all of which must be accomplished within the strategic framework of the Company approved by the Board;
+f. having responsibility for the day to day operations of the Company, including the annual planning process, capital and financial management, acquisitions, divestitures, etc., all of which must be accomplished within the strategic framework of the Company approved by the Board;

-- having the responsibility for the employment, compensation, job descriptions, performance assessment, leadership development and succession planning of senior management personnel in order to ensure adequate resources and expertise are available to fulfill the Company's goals; and
+h. having the responsibility for the employment, compensation, job descriptions, performance assessment, leadership development and succession planning of senior management personnel, as well as supporting the Board in respect of CEO succession planning and the recruitment of new directors to the Board, in order to ensure adequate resources and expertise are available to fulfill the Company’s goals; and

-- representing West Fraser to its major stakeholders, including investment and financial communities, governments, customers and the public.
+i. representing the Company to its major stakeholders, including investment and financial communities, governments, customers and the public.

 5. Scope of Involvement